NVIDIA Corporation

 Separation, Divorce, Civil Annulment:

 Legal representation of the Member for up to the maximum shown on the Schedule of Benefits in an uncontested separation or civil annulment; consent or default divorce, uncontested divorce or Contested Divorce.
 An uncontested separation, divorce or civil annulment does not involve significant disputed issues and the parties resolve any issues prior to any court supervised proceeding.
 A consent or default divorce does not involve any disputed issues and the opposing party is not represented by counsel.
-The benefit for uncontested matters does not provide any coverage of an attorney’s fee for: (1) services in excess of the maximum shown on the Schedule of Benefits; the Member must pay the attorney’s fee for services in excess of the maximum; or (2) contested matters in which case the Member must pay the attorney’s fee for services, unless the coverage includes contested matters and the benefit shall be in accordance with the Schedule of Benefits.
-A contested separation, divorce or civil annulment requires more than five hours of attorney time, involves disputed issues and requires that both parties be represented by an attorney.
+The benefit for uncontested matters does not provide any coverage of an attorney’s fee for: (1) services in excess of the maximum shown on the Schedule of Benefits; the Member must pay the attorney’s fee for services in excess of the maximum; or (2) contested matters in which case the Member must pay the attorney’s fee for services, unless the coverage includes contested matters and the benefit shall be in accordance with the Schedule of Benefits; or (3) services relative to post-decree representation.
+A contested separation, divorce or civil annulment requires more than five hours of attorney time, and involves disputed issues and requires that both parties be represented by an attorney.

 Post-Divorce Proceedings:

 Legal representation of the Member for up to the maximum listed on the Schedule of Benefits in a contested or uncontested post-divorce proceeding.
 An uncontested post-divorce proceeding does not involve significant disputed issues and the parties resolve any issues prior to any court supervised proceeding.
 The benefit for uncontested matters does not provide any coverage of an attorney’s fee for: (1) services in excess of the maximum listed on the Schedule of Benefits; the Member must pay the attorney’s fee for services in excess of the maximum; (2) contested matters in which case the Member must pay the attorney’s fee for services, unless the coverage includes contested matters and the benefit shall be in accordance with the Schedule of Benefits.
 A contested post-divorce proceeding requires more than five hours of attorney time, involves disputed issues and requires that both parties be represented by an attorney.
+This benefit includes custody, support, and alimony proceedings.

 Prenuptial Agreement: